kubewarden/kubewarden.io/content/blog/2022/05/verifying-image-signatures.md

 We need an image with a signature that we can verify.
 You can use [cosign](https://github.com/sigstore/cosign) to sign your images.
-For this example we'll use the image `ghcr.io/kubewarden/test-verify-image-signatures:signed` that was signed using a key.
+For this example we'll use the image `ghcr.io/kubewarden/test-verify-image-signatures:signed` that was signed using public key verification.

 We will use the following public key to verify the signature: